tanand7-flutter-apps/fluttermollie/README.md

 A Flutter plugin for mollie payments

+## New changes.
+- Added null safety support.
+- Upgraded to work with latest flutter version.

 ## NEWS

-With version 0.8.0 the Mollie plugin supports client requests directly from your app.
+With version 1.1.0 the Mollie plugin supports client requests directly from your app.
 This feature is currently in beta.

 Currently supported APIs: